Young's Double Slit Experiment - NEET Physics Questions

 Two beams of light having intensities I and 4I interfere to produce a fringe pattern on the screen.
 Phase difference between the beams is π/2 at point A and π at point B. Then the difference between resultant intensities at A and B is

 Waves from two slits are in phase at the slits and travel to a distant screen to produce the second minimum of the interference pattern.
-The difference in the distance traveled by the waves is :
+The difference in the distance travelled by the waves is :

 In YDSE setup, light of wavelength 640 nm is used with d = 0.8 m m and D = 1m .
 If intensity